jbthejedi/tiny-recursive-model/blog_post/trm.md

 ### Summary
 - Recursive refinement + deep supervision is the real juice
 - HRM’s gradient story is DEQ-ish / 1-step-ish and arguably shaky
-- ACT adds complexity + extra forward pass
+- ACT adds complexity + "extra forward pass"

 ### Recursive Refinement + Deep supervision
 This is where all the magic in HRM happens.

-*Recursive refinement* refines two latents, zH and zL, recursively using two, 4-layer transformer networks, $f_L$ and $f_H$.
+*Recursive refinement* refines two latents, zH and zL, recursively using two, 4-layer transformer networks, $f_L$ and $f_H$. fL, the high-frequency net, updates zL six times and, fH, the low-frequency net, updates zH twice.

 *Deep supervision* is iterating over a single batch sample within the training loop $N_{sup}$ number of times, repeatedly supervising the prediction, updating the latent $z$, and passing the updated latent to `hrm` on the next go around.
 See Figure 1 in the HRM post.